NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 ## DebugTilesPlugin

-Plugin TilesRenderer that includes helpers for debugging and visualizing the various tiles in the tile set.
+Plugin TilesRenderer that includes helpers for debugging and visualizing the various tiles in the tileset.
 Material overrides will not work as expected with this plugin.
 The plugin includes additional logic and initialization code which can cause performance loss so it's recommended to only use this when needed.

 ### .enabled